Tverberg's theorem and graph coloring: Decomposing graphs

 \begin{definition} A \emph{DF-tuple} is a five tuple $(G,q,j,\{S_1,S_2,\ldots,S_j\},m)$ consisting of \begin{itemize} \item[(1)] a finite graph $G$ with vertices in $\mathbb{N};$ \item[(2)] integers $|G|\geq m\geq j\geq 0,$ and $q>0$; and \item[(3)] squids $S_1, S_2, \ldots,S_j$ in $G\square K_q$. \end{itemize} \end{definition}

-In a DF-tuple $(G,q,j,\{S_1,S_2,\ldots,S_j\},m)$ at most $j$ squids have been removed from $G\square K_q$.
+In the definition of DF-tuples nothing is assumed regarding if squids intersect each other or are empty.
+An adversary would try to achieve the opposite, to cover the cartesian product with as few squids as possible.
+A particularly bad situation would be if a whole copy of $K_q$ would be covered by arms of squids without anyone having its heart there.
+To avoid this we construct DF-algorithms.
 A DF-algorithm is a collection of DF-tuples with an instruction for how to remove one more squid if $j<m$.
 The squid to be removed is defined by a map from the collection of tuples into itself.
+Alternatively, we could have stated this as a decision-tree where the player trying to maximize $k$ in $\mathtt{VD}_{k}$ decides where one heart of the squid should be, and the adversary decides on what type of squid with that heart that should be removed.

 \begin{definition} A \emph{DF-algorithm} $(\mathbf{A},\mathcal{G})$ is a set $\mathcal{G}$ of DF-tuples, and a map